Heaven Knows What

-Heaven Knows What is a 2014 psychological drama film directed by Ben and Joshua Safdie and written by Ronald Bronstein and Joshua Safdie.
-The film stars Arielle Holmes, Buddy Duress, Ron Braunstein, Eleonore Hendricks, Caleb Landry Jones and Yuri Pleskun.
-The film was released on May 29, 2015, by RADiUS-TWC.
-It is based on Mad Love in New York City, Holmes' unpublished memoir of her life as a homeless heroin addict living on the streets of New York City, where she was discovered by director Josh Safdie, who encouraged her to write the memoir.
+Heaven Knows What is a 2014 psychological drama film directed by Ben and Joshua Safdie and written by Joshua Safdie and Ronald Bronstein.
+It was based on the at the time unpublished book Mad Love in New York City by Arielle Holmes.
+Starring Holmes, Buddy Duress and Caleb Landry Jones, it follows a homeless young group of heroin addicts in the streets of New York City.

+Heaven Knows What had world premiere in the Horizons section of the 71st Venice International Film Festival on August 29, 2014, and was theatrically released in the United States on May 29, 2015, by Radius-TWC.
+The film received positive reviews from critics.

-The film is dedicated to Ilya Leontyev, Arielle Holmes' former boyfriend (portrayed the film by Caleb Landry Jones) who was found dead after a drug overdose in Central Park in April 2015.
+The film is dedicated to Ilya Leontyev (portrayed by Jones), Holmes' former boyfriend who was found dead after a drug overdose in Central Park in April 2015.

 Plot

 Harley, a homeless heroin addict in New York City, has just been dumped by another homeless addict named Ilya for a recent infidelity, and he refuses to have anything to do with her.
-Desperate to win him back, Harley asks Ilya if he would love her if she died, and he coldly says yes.
-After buying razor blades with money earned from begging and being encouraged by Ilya, Harley slits one wrist before Ilya panics and calls an ambulance.
-Harley is admitted to a psychiatric hospital.
+Desperate to win him back, Harley asks Ilya if he would forgive her if she died, to which he coldly replies yes.
+After buying razor blades with money earned panhandling, Ilya's friend Skully urges her to get over Ilya and leaves to steal liquor for her.
+While Skully is gone, Ilya returns and encourages her to kill herself.
+As she slits her wrist and bleeds, Ilya panics and calls for an ambulance, leading to Harley being admitted to a psychiatric hospital.

-After her release, Harley meets up with her friend, Mike, a low-level drug dealer, and another man she met earlier named Skully.
-However, annoyed at Skully's harassment, Harley soon drives him away.
-She spends her time crashing with Mike and using him as a source for heroin.
-Eventually, Ilya and Mike get into a fight at a park with Harley watching, and Ilya injures Mike's hand.
-While he recovers from his wound, Harley admits to Mike that she still loves Ilya, which causes Mike to leave her in frustration.
+After being discharged, Harley is accompanied by Skully to meet up with her friend Mike, a low-level drug dealer.
+Annoyed at Skully's harassment, Harley soon drives him away to stay with Mike and use him as a source for heroin.
+Eventually, Ilya and Mike get into a fight at a park while Harley watches.
+After losing the fight, Ilya gets up and injures Mike with a makeshift shuriken.
+While recovering from his wound, Harley admits that she still loves Ilya, causing Mike to leave in frustration.

 One night, Harley receives a phone call; Ilya is unconscious at a fast-food restaurant from a drug overdose.
 Harley rushes there and revives Ilya, causing them to passionately reconcile.
 They then board a bus for Miami.
 While Harley is sleeping, Ilya gets off the bus alone and enters a vacant house.
-At night, the candle near his bed causes a fire, and Ilya dies after being enveloped in flames.
+At night, the candle near his bed causes a fire, and Ilya dies enveloped in flames.

 Harley wakes up on the bus and notices Ilya is not there.
 Devastated, she gets off the bus and goes back to New York.
 She goes to another fast-food restaurant, where Mike is recounting the story of a fight he was in.
-Harley silently sits with Mike and his friends as he tells his story.
+Harley sits silently with Mike and his friends as he tells his story.